hpark727/graphMERT_curricula/README.md

 This pipeline:
 1. **Decontaminates** the training data using n-gram overlap detection and path de-duplication.
-2. **Apply's the chat template** to the decontaminated dataset for training
+2. **Applies the chat template** to the decontaminated dataset for training

 ### Manual Data Processing